KratosMultiphysics/Examples/fluid_dynamics/validation/compressible_sod_shock_tube/README.md

 The problem geometry consists in a rectangular domain, 1 meter long and 0.1 meters wide, with free-slip conditions on log sides and open boundaries on the sort sides.
 The Sod shock problem is one-dimensional, which coincides with the X-axis in this case.
 Hence, no variations along the Y-axis are obseeerved.

-The initial condition is diferent on the left and right sides:
+The initial condition is diferent on the left and right sides.
+The separation is located at x=0.5.

 | Property      | Left side     | Right side    |
 | ------------- | ------------- | ------------- |